Structure and Function

 POSTERIOR PITUITARY GLAND

 This portion of the gland is a specialized neuroendocrine structure.
 The posterior pituitary is a combination of pars nervosa and the infundibular stalk.
 They contain axons that have originated from hypothalamic neurons, specifically the axon terminals of the magnocellular neurons of the paraventricular and supraoptic nuclei.
 Glial cells called pituicytes encircle the axons.
-The pituicytes have elongated processes that run along with the axons; these are absent in a typical astrocyte and is due to the transcription factor expression TTF-1.
+The pituicytes have elongated processes that run along with the axons; these are absent in a typical astrocyte and are due to the transcription factor expression TTF-1.
 The axons together form the hypothalamohypophyseal tract, which terminates near the posterior lobe sinusoids.
 The terminals of the axons are close to the blood vessels to aid in the secretion of the hormones.
 The precursor hormones are packed into secretory granules, called the herring bodies.
 These precursor hormones then get cleaved during transport to the posterior pituitary.
-Neurophysins are proteins that are essential for the posttranslational processing of the hormones.
+Neurophysins are proteins that are essential for the posttranslational processing of hormones.
 The posterior pituitary is not glandular, like the anterior pituitary.
 Thus they do not synthesize hormones.

 The following are the two hormones released from the posterior pituitary.

 Oxytocin: They participate in the milk let-down or milk ejection reflex during lactation, myoepithelial, and smooth muscle contraction, uterine contraction.
-This hormone is available for exogenous administration to patients with postpartum hemorrhage.
+This hormone is available for exogenous administration in patients with postpartum hemorrhage.
 Five IU of oxytocin is the recommended intravenous injection dosage to prevent postpartum hemorrhage, and it is given following the delivery of the anterior shoulder of the fetus.

 Arginine Vasopressin (AVP) or Antidiuretic Hormone (ADH): These hormones aid in the regulation of water content and prevents water depletion.
 It maintains the tonicity of the blood and blood pressure during an event of volume loss.
 The vascular smooth muscles express the V1 receptors, which, in response to the AVP, causes arteriolar contraction.
 The renal collecting duct and the tubular epithelium express V2 receptors, which in response to AVP, upregulate the aquaporin two channels and increases free water reuptake.

 The pituitary gland has a dual origin.
 The oral ectoderm gives origin to the adenohypophysis, and the neural ectoderm gives origin to the neurohypophysis.
 The posterior lobe is smaller and derives from the outpouching of the third ventricle neural primordia.
 Thus it is an extension of the central nervous system.
 The organogenesis begins around the 4th week of the intrauterine development of the fetus.
 A hypophyseal placode forms at the oral ectoderm and gives origin to the Rathke's pouch; this develops as an upward evagination of the oral ectoderm towards the neural ectoderm to form the anterior lobe.
 The ventral diencephalon extends downward to form the posterior lobe.
 Around 6 to 8 weeks, a constriction forms at the base of the Rathke's pouch and closes completely, thus separating it from the oral epithelium.
 The hypothalamus communicates with the adenohypophysis through a vascular link called the hypothalamohypophyseal portal system.
 Meticulous coordination between the regulatory transcription factor signals is a requirement for proper pituitary gland development.
 There are several transcription factors such as the bone morphogenic protein four and fibroblast growth factor 8 that are necessary for the development.
 The notch signaling pathway has a vital role in cell lineage commitment with epigenetic regulation.
 SOX2 and SOC3 are involved in pituitary morphogenesis.
-Mutation of transcription factors such as Rpx, Prop-1, and Pit-1 can lead to a range of pituitary disorders as they are early factors that aid in the organogenesis.
+Mutation of transcription factors such as Rpx, Prop-1, and Pit-1 can lead to a range of pituitary disorders as they are early factors that aid in organogenesis.

 Blood Supply and Lymphatics